“Styles come and go. Good design is a language, not a style.” - Massimo Vignelli

 - Graphic Design Studios: As designer in a graphic design studio, start-ups, small and medium-size professional branding and marketing companies involved in a wide range of projects from conceptualization to execution.

 - Graphic Design in R&D Department of Corporations: As designer to enhance product graphics, designing collaterals and marketing material for the company’s services and products.

 - Advertising Firms: Junior to mid-level designer in the creative department of an advertising firm, to contribute at various stages of the creative process.

 - Visual Communication Studios: As designer working on multiple aspects of visual communication in a variety of contexts; retail, exhibition, packaging, environmental graphics, digital interfaces and emerging overlaps with other disciplines.

-- Publishing Houses: Content creation combined with image making and/or illustration, with a knowledge of publication design enables graduates to craft narratives and books different kinds of market.
+- Publishing Houses: Content creation combined with image making and/or illustration, with a knowledge of publication design enables graduates to craft narratives and books for different kinds of market.